CoryKrol/public-resources-vault/root.md

 id: 28dtnrgs746kqz1250vs1bn
 title: Root
 desc: ''
-updated: 1650121496853
+updated: 1650470613208
 created: 1650121496853
 ---
-# Welcome to Dendron
+## Welcome to Dendron

 This is the root of your dendron vault.
 If you decide to publish your entire vault, this will be your landing page.
-You are free to customize any part of this page except the frontmatter on top.
+You are free to customize any part of this page except the front-matter on top.

 ## Lookup